IDNI/parser/README.md

 - [`forest`](docs/forest.md) - a result of parsing containing all the parsed trees.
 Provides means of traversal or extraction of trees or graphs.
 - [`forest::graph`](docs/forest_graph.md) - a graph extracted from a forest
 - [`forest::tree`](docs/forest_tree.md) - a tree extracted from a graph
 - [`tgf`](docs/tgf.md) - Tau Grammar Format parser - reads a grammar in TGF format from a string or a file.
-An alternative way to describe a grammar instead of creating it programatically.
+An alternative way to describe a grammar instead of creating it programmatically.
 - [`traverser`](docs/traverser.md) - struct for traversing and accessing rewriter trees
 - [`rewriting`](docs/rewriting.md) - API for rewriting a resulting parse tree
 - [`measure`](docs/measure.md) - simple struct for measuring time